poweroutlet2/hereswhy-app/README.md

 # hereswhy.io
 hereswhy.io is a web app that displays twitter threads.
-The thread data available to the app is dependent on what threads-ingestor picks up
+The thread data available to the app is dependent on what hereswhy-ingestor picks up
 (run every hour).
 The index page is statically generated with ISR every 30 minutes.
 The individual author and thread pages are not generated at build time, but get statically generated on demand and are invalidated every 30 minutes.

-This app was made using the T3 stack (including NextJS, TRPC, Typescript, Tailwind, NextAuth, Prisma) and is hosted on Vercel.
-The backend stack which ingests the data behind the app: Python, sqlAclchemy, Postgres, CircleCI workflows/Github Actions.
+Stack: NextJS, TRPC, Typescript, Tailwind, NextAuth, Prisma, Vercel The backend stack which ingests the data behind the app: Python, Postgres

 URL:
 https://hereswhy.io